GensinDev/RockEngine/README.md

-Build a full-featured game engine and create a story-driven open-world game.
+Create a fully functional game engine and develop an open-world story-driven game.